oh2mp/gear360hack/README.md

 ## Preface

-In the 2010s Samsung made many nice camera models, for example 360° camera that I have, the Gear360 SM-R210.
+In the 2010s Samsung made many nice camera models, eg. 360° camera that I have, the Gear360 SM-R210.
 Then around 2020 they made a business decision and stopped further development.
 Firmware and phone software updates weren't developed or published anymore.
-Eg. the app in Google Play doesn't work in newer Android versions anymore.
+Eg. the app in Google Play doesn't work in newer Android versions anymore, although it worked in Samsung phones only.
 They also shut down their site www<area>.samsungimaging.com, where eg. the firmware updates were available.

 Of course the the camera works standalone, but by default it generates dual fisheye images to the memory card.
 This is not what you want, because eg. Google Maps and social platforms want equirectangular projection.
 There are some software that can convert the photos,